 All of the services provided and fees charged by Salberg & Company, P.A. ("Salberg") our principal accountant, were approved by our Audit Committee.
-The following table shows the fees paid to Salberg for the fiscal years ended April 30, 2019 and 2018.
+The following table shows the fees paid to Salberg for the fiscal years ended April 30, 2020 and 2019.

-Year Ended April 30, 2019 (\$) Year Ended April 30, 2018 (\$)
+Year Ended Apr ril 30,

+2020 2019

-Audit Fees (1) 227,000 178,000
+Audit Fees (1) \$ 173,000 \$ 227,000

-Audit Related Fees (2) 4,000 57,000
+Audit Related Fees (2) 10,500 4,000

 Tax Fees -

 All Other Fees

-Total 231,000 235,000
+Total \$ 183,500 \$ 231,000

-(1) Audit fees - these fees relate to services rendered for the audits of our annual consolidated financial statements, for the review of our quarterly financial statements, and for services that are normally provided by the auditor in connection with statutory and regulatory filings or engagements including annual filings with the Department of Education.
+(1) Audit fees - these fees relate to services rendered for the audits of our annual consolidated financial statements, for the review of our quarterly financial statements, and for services that are normally provided by the auditor in connection with statutory and regulatory filings or engagements including filings with the Department of Education.

-(2) Audit related fees - these fees relate to audit related consulting, Registration Statements and other Department of Education audit requirements.
+(2) Audit related fees - these fees are audit related consulting relating to a Registration Statement.